SMerrony/aosvs-tools/README.md

 ## DasherT
 DasherT is a very minimal Dasher terminal emulator for use at the command line.
 It provides just enough functionality to act as a console for an MV-class system.

-It is only intended for use where it is impossible to use either [DasherQ](https://github.com/SMerrony/DasherQ) or [DasherJ](https://github.com/SMerrony/DasherJ).
+It is only intended for emergency use where it is impossible to use either [DasherG](https://github.com/SMerrony/DasherG) or [DasherQ](https://github.com/SMerrony/DasherQ), maybe because you cannot build GUI applications or run their binaries.

+## LoadG
+LoadG loads (restores) AOS/VS DUMP_II, and maybe DUMP_III, files on any desktop system supported by Go.
+It can be used to rescue data from legacy AOS/VS systems if the dumps are accessible on a modern system.
+The current version handles at least versions 15 and 16 of the DUMP format.

 ## MV/Instr
 No use to anyone yet.